kikuchiyo/device_connection_en/nonsdk/index.rst

-Developing protocol based on EnOS device protocol standard
+Sending device telemetry based on EnOS device protocol standard
 ============================================================

 EnOS provides device SDKs for you to configure devices.
 These device SDKs already encapsulate protocols for data exchange between devices and EnOS Cloud.